As social media platforms have expanded, youth, in particular, seem to be less happy.

 The challenges of social media date back to around 2013.
 From the ice bucket challenge to selfies without makeup, these challenges aimed to raise awareness of various issues affecting people worldwide.
 On the other hand, social media can also be a place where harmful content is often shared.

-While there are many well-meant challenges, the “cinnamon challenge” and the “coronavirus challenge” seem to draw more attention, particularly among younger users.
+While there are many well-meant challenges, toxic content like the “cinnamon challenge” and the “coronavirus challenge” seems to draw more attention, particularly among younger users.
 Some of these challenges can be dangerous and sadly, users have ended up tragically while attempting them.

 What makes teenagers attempt these challenges?